 Contamination in Current Manufacturing Processes

-Manufacturers are creating materials that have new characteristics and are using production technologies that incorporate new processes.
-These new variables affect the quality of the finished product.
-With more complex products comes the possibility of contaminants that, when discovered, warrant not only an investigation, but an integrated analytical program that extends beyond examining just the material of concern.
-Such a program requires more sophisticated investigative tools as well as the expertise to identify FPM and locate its source wherever it may be throughout the product’s life cycle.
+Manufacturers create innovative materials with unique characteristics, using production technologies that incorporate new processes.
+These variables affect the quality of the finished product.
+More complex products potentially contain contaminants that warrant investigation, and possibly an integrated analytical program that extends beyond examining the original material of concern.
+Such a program requires sophisticated investigative tools and the expertise to identify and locate foreign particulate matter (FPM) throughout the product’s life cycle.

 How RJ Lee Group Is Meeting the Challenge

-Our laboratory’s instrumentation provides the analytical flexibility and precision needed to investigate and identify foreign particulate matter and defects.
-Our scientists provide the operational skill and analytical expertise required.
-We can assist with a range of investigative techniques including:
+RJ Lee Group's instrumentation provides the analytical flexibility and precision needed to investigate and identify foreign particulate matter and defects.
+Our scientists provide the operational skill and analytical expertise required with a range of investigative techniques including:

 - Contamination Identification